brycewray/hugo-site/content/posts/2021/09/taming-time-based-one-time-passwords-totps.md

 Just spelling out the meaning of the semi-acronym *TOTP* isn’t enough.
 What exactly *is* a time-based one-time password?

 Well, never mind the “time-based” part for the moment; we’ll break it down even further.
 What is a one-time password (OTP) in the first place?
 As the name implies, it’s a password (usually a set of digits rather than an actual word or phrase) that is valid only once.
-This ephemerality is intended to keep an OTP from being stolen—although, as you’ll see, that’s not always a given.
+This ephemerality is intended to keep an OTP from being stolen — although, as you’ll see, that’s not always a given.

 Unless this is your first week on the web, it’s almost certain you’ve encountered OTPs many times before.
 Let’s say you go to a bank website to check on your account.
 Let’s also say you’ve already set up MFA/2FA with the bank.
 You’ll log in with your username and the *regular* password that you use *every* time.
 Now comes the MFA/2FA part: to confirm that you really are you, and not someone who’s somehow stolen your username and regular password, the bank requires you to enter an OTP, too.
 You can learn the required OTP for that particular instance in various ways, some better than others for reasons we’ll explain shortly: